titon/toolkit/docs/en/components/button.md

 ### Effects ###

 For fancy visual aesthetics, the `.visual-gloss`, `.visual-reflect`, `.visual-glare`, and `.visual-popout` effects can be used.
-These visuals make use of `:after` pseudo elements to apply their effect.
+These visuals make use of `::after` pseudo elements to apply their effect.

 <div class="notice is-warning">
     These classes require the visual effects extension, which isn't part of the default build.